kodeyeen/omp/README.md

 	})
 }

-// you MUST declare the main function, otherwise it fails to build
+// You MUST declare the main function, otherwise it fails to build
-// you shouldn't write any code here func main() {}
+// You shouldn't write any code here func main() {}

 ```